 2. Furman PL-8C

 This power manager features 9 different outlets that you can use to connect AC power.
 It also comes with isolated power banks.
-However, this unit features voltage shutdown circuitry but doesn’t come with a USB port for chagrin like the one that we have mentioned above.
+However, this unit features voltage shutdown circuitry but doesn’t have a USB port for chagrin like the one mentioned above.

 It is a high-quality power manager that comes with Series Multi-Stage protection technology.
 It means that it will effectively keep out any electrical noise.
 The line-filtering technology will keep your equipment safe from any surges.